Strategic decision making in both marketing and business overall allows you to say NO faster so you can always stay focused on forward momentum.

 Why planning matters?

-Many prominent thought leaders in business agree these days that no matter what you’re selling, marketing is a necessary component of your business success.
+It's time we all agree that no matter what you’re selling, marketing is a necessary component of your business success.

 But your marketing strategy is not a stand-alone plan, it comes from your business strategy.